Water Polo Intermittent Shuttle Test (WIST)

-This Water Polo Intermittent Shuttle Test (WIST) is a water polo specific fitness test, created by IƱigo Mujika, to assess a player's ability to perform repeated high-intensity efforts interspersed with brief periods of active recovery.
+This Water Polo Intermittent Shuttle Test (WIST) is a water polo specific fitness test, created by IƱigo Mujika (Mujika et al., 2006), to assess a player's ability to perform repeated high-intensity efforts interspersed with brief periods of active recovery.
 The test is designed to mimic the demands of the sport of water polo, and is based on the running Yo-Yo Intermittent Recovery Test Level 1.
 Mujika et al. (2006) showed the test to be a reliable, sensitive and valid match-fitness test for water polo players.
-See also the 10 meter Multistage Shuttle Swim Test designed for water polo players.
+See also the 10 meter Multistage Shuttle Swim Test, a continuous water beep test designed for water polo players.

-- equipment required: swimming pool, test cd, cd player.
+equipment required: swimming pool with lane ropes 7.5 meters apart, test cd, cd player.

-- procedure: The test consists of a series of out-and-back 7.5-meter swim shuttles interspersed with ten seconds of active recovery.
+procedure: The test is based on the yo-yo intermittent recovery test level 1 protocol, and the timings used is the same as in that test, though the distance is different.
+The test consists of a series of out-and-back 7.5-meter swim shuttles interspersed with ten seconds of active recovery.
 The shuttles increase in speed and the players must keep pace by timing their swimming pace with audio signals.
 The test continues until the swimmer cannot keep up with the desired pace.

 - Mujika, I., McFadden, G., Hubbard, G., Royal, K., & Hahn, A. (2006).
 The water-polo intermittent shuttle test: